jaguar754/instabot.py/README.md

 ```python
 bot.like_all_exist_media(4)
 ```
-Ore you can choose auto_mod (like all tags from setting by loop):
+Or you can choose auto_mod (like all tags from setting by loop):
 --------------------
 Start auto_mod:
 ```python